ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

     Custom
 ```

 Note that for this part, you are not staking actual AVAX in the validator.
-This is arbitrary
+This is an arbitrary
-weight that you are assigning the validator.
+weight that you are assigning to the validator.
 You can learn more about the stake weight parameter in
 [addSubnetValidator](/reference/avalanchego/p-chain/api.md#platformaddsubnetvalidator) under the
 `weight` section.

 Next, enter the start time for the node to start validating the Subnet and when you want the node
 to validate the Subnet until.

-Once all input is completed, you will another transaction ID indicating that the node is now a
+Once all input is completed, you will another transaction ID indicating that the node is now
-Subnet Validator.
+scheduled to be a Subnet Validator.

 Once the start time that you chose for the node to be a Subnet Validator has elapsed, verify that
 the node is a Subnet validator by running `avalanche node status <clusterName>